COMP1511UNSW/autotest/README.md

 This project uses `pipenv` to manage requirements.
 You will need to install pipenv with `python3 -m pip install pipenv` and then fetch dependencies using `pipenv install`.

-To run the script within the environment, it should be invoked using `pipenv run autotest.py`.
+To run the script within the environment, it should be invoked using `pipenv run python autotest.py`.

 ## Running Autotest